peterkhe1999/CheatSheet/OSCP/README.md

 echo manager >> community.txt
 ```

-Attempt a brute force attack against a list of IP addresses
+Brute force attack against a list of IP addresses

 ```bash
 for ip in $(seq 1 254); do echo 192.168.50.$ip; done > ips